Meet your health team

 "A rowing injury as a teenager had me visit a variety of health professionals in search of answers.
 It was an Osteopath who was the first person to assess my whole body rather than just the site of my pain, and this was what set me on the path of studying Osteo."

 I love the variety that my days bring.
 Having studied in a few different areas (including breastfeeding, pregnancy, paediatrics, sports injuries), means that i might treat a newborn, an athlete, and an elderly patient all in the one day!
 This also means using a wide variety of techniques to suit each patient.
+I am level 1 certified in the MAT assessment tool which enables me to collect some objective data about how you move and integrate this into your treatment plan.

 Having worked as a footy trainer and rowing coach in my Uni days, I love treating athletes and helping them compete at the highest level.
 I have a particular soft spot for our local rowers!
 Finding out more about people’s jobs, hobbies and lives in general helps me to adapt my treatment and advice to each individual patient, something that gives me great satisfaction.